drorlab/atom3d/docs/creating_datasets.rst

                          include_bonds=False)

-Modifying a dataset (adding labels etc.)
+Modify a dataset (add labels etc.)
 ***********************************

 To modify a dataset you can load it in Python and define the modification via the `transform` option.